Terminal taps AI to help companies build remote engineering teams

 The COVID-19 crisis has thrust the issue of remote working to the top of corporate agendas globally, with online communication and collaboration tools gaining traction.
 But many companies already operated remote “distributed” workforces — WordPress parent Automattic has long embraced remote working, as have GitLab, GitHub, and Basecamp.
 Last year, payments giant Stripe launched a new remote engineering hub to help it access a bigger global pool of tech talent.

 And then there is Terminal, which helps startups build remote engineering teams by doing all the heavy lifting for them.
-Terminal operates strategically placed engineering hubs that can be used by U.S. companies to tap technical talent abroad.
-But the physical hubs are only part of the story, as many of Terminal’s clients already operate entirely remotely but use Terminal to sidestep the logistical headaches that come with hiring in other countries, including navigating local legal and tax structures, running recruitment processes, and operating essential services such as payroll and HR.
+Terminal operates strategically placed engineering hubs that U.S. companies can use to tap technical talent abroad.
+But the physical hubs are only part of the story, as many of Terminal’s clients already operate remotely but use its service to sidestep the logistical headaches that come with hiring in other countries, including navigating local legal and tax structures, running recruitment processes, and operating essential services such as payroll and HR.
 It’s all about helping companies scale their engineering teams without requiring staff to relocate.

 With the current pandemic likely forcing companies to embrace remote working long into the future, if not permanently, Terminal could find itself in high demand.